 The monochrome representation, the graphic style and the colour are inspired by a stamp of the Isla del Coco from 1936, which I came across at the beginning of my research.
 Through the fine, small-scale signatures and the degree of detail - despite the large format - the audience is invited to get very closely to the map, in order to finally dive into the history of the mysterious treasures of la Isla del Coco.

 The map "The lost Treasures of Isla del Coco“ was made in the summer term 2019 for the course „Project Map Creation“ under the supervision of Dipl.-Ing.
 Manuela Schmidt at the Research Division Cartography at TU Vienna.
-The MonoCarto 2019 and the Ravenstein-Förderpreis 2019 featured "The lost Treasures of Isla del Coco“ – Thank you so much!
+I feel very fortunate that "The lost Treasures of Isla del Coco“ got featured in the Atlas of Design V published in 2020 by NACIS, at the MonoCarto 2019 and the Ravenstein-Förderpreis 2019 – Thank you so much!

 The map is available for download as PDF (6.7mb).